pavanbelagatti/MERN-stack-todo/README.md

 Go to the server folder with the command `cd server` and create a .env file with the command `touch .env` This is where you specify your mongodb string to connect with your application.

+Create an account in mongodb Atlas and create a cluster (by default Cluster0 will be created).
+Then, create a database user and connect the database to your application using the 'Connect your application' method.
+You should see a string and keep it safe and we will specify the same in our .env file.

 Add that mongodb string you get after creating a database.
 The string looks similar to the example shown below,

 `MONGO_URI = mongodb+srv://<username>:<password>@cluster0.p7eeh.mongodb.net/<add your database name>?retryWrites=true&w=majority`